Historiography of the Gaspee affair: Early 20th century and "progressive" interpretations

-Consequently, it was only in the early 20th century that educational leaders expressed an interest in teaching Rhode Island school children about the Gaspee.
-In printed curricula, teachers were instructed about how to portray civil disobedience to younger children.
+In the early 20th century, educational leaders expressed an interest in teaching Rhode Island school children about the Gaspee.
 According to historian Michael Kammen, the years between 1886 and 1906 marked a time of national "obsession with revolutionary America in juvenile fiction."
-And in 1908 Horatio B. Knox, an instructor in history and civics at Rhode Island Normal School published a 98-page book on the Gaspee "written expressly for the school children of Rhode Island."
-Many educators believed that immigrant children needed to be taught American democratic values in public school.
-The first decade of the twentieth century was marked by a patriotism that sometimes lapsed into jingoism.
-Lesser heroes like John Paul Jones had their remains exhumed and returned to the United States, and the US Navy was expanded and put on display to project the force of a confident nation abroad (see Great White Fleet).
+Horatio B. Knox published a 98-page book on the Gaspee in 1908 "written expressly for the school children of Rhode Island."

-Progressive historians in the early 20th century were interested in the veiled and sometimes less veiled economic motives of historical actors.
+Progressive historians in the early 20th century were interested in the economic motives of historical actors.
 They highlighted the ways in which large, corporate business interests were not always compatible with the interest of common people in a democracy.
-Arthur M. Schlesinger, Sr. and Charles and Mary Ritter Beard used their belief in the economic motivations of historical actors to understand the larger demographic, geographic, and social changes in the colonies.
-Although no one portrayed the Gaspee incident as a "class conflict," it was widely assumed by contemporaries that there were economic motives at the heart of the attack on the Gaspee.
-Merchants who were pressing charges against Dudingston were not seeking the overthrow of an economic system, merely that they wanted only for Britain to return to its lax pre-1763 enforcement of customs.
-The attack on the ship was no oppressed class uprising but was the well-heeled merchants of Providence and Newport and their shipmasters challenging the revenue enforcement of the London government.
+Arthur M. Schlesinger, Sr. and Charles and Mary Ritter Beard imposed their belief in the economic motivations of historical actors onto the larger demographic, geographic, and social changes in the colonies.
+According to these writers, the attack on the Gaspee was not motivated by Rhode Islanders finally taking a stand against an overbearing and over-stepping British Navy, but it was the merchants of Providence and Newport challenging the revenue enforcement of the London government.
 The merchants had numerous family and commercial ties to the colonial legislature and to the governor's office.
 America's revolutionary heroes, at the turn of the century, were more likely to be portrayed as statesmen and capable politicians, not revolutionaries or radicals.